clqiao/clqiao.github.io/products/face-unchain.md

 Key features:

-- Accessing Facebook from China or any other regions where Facebook is blocked or monitored.
+- Accessing Facebook in China or any other regions where Facebook is blocked or monitored.
 - Fast and private accessing Facebook through anonymous network connection;
 - Out of the box experience.
 - No need to change any settings of your iPhone / iPad;